-Yu SunProfessor, Shanghai Institutes for Biological Sciences (SIBS), Chinese Academy of Sciences (CAS)
+Yu SunProfessor, Shanghai Institute of Nutrition and Health, Chinese Academy of Sciences

 Cancer is the result of unrestricted cellular expansion after intrinsic and extrinsic countermeasures have failed to prevent carcinogenic events.
 Complementing apoptosis, cellular senescence represents another ultimate cell-cycle exit program, and operates as a physiological barrier against sporadic but full-blown tumorigenesis.
 Largely indistinguishable from the terminal replicative arrest that cells usually enter upon progressive erosion of their telomeres, cells may also prematurely undergo senescence in response to acute, severe stresses such as oncogenic activation or genotoxic insults.
 Specific oncogenes such as RAS or chemotherapeutic agents evoke a typical senescence arrest that exhibits unique morphological and ultrastructural alternations such as enlarged and flattened cell shape, vacuole-enriched cytoplasm with an expanded lysosomal compartment, degradation of the nuclear envelope, and appearance of focal heterochromatin as part of global genomic reorganization.
 Among multiple changes is the massive synthesis and release of protein species that collectively compose the senescence-associated secretory phenotype (SASP), the full spectrum of which covers pro-inflammatory cytokines, chemokines, growth factors and metalloproteinases.